TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/javascript/index.md

 else {
     console.log(usage);
 }

 ```

 {% endraw %}

-[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Quick Sort in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Gurmeet
 - Gurmeet Singh

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2019 23:18:28.
-The solution was first committed on Oct 16 2019 15:49:03.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution